socrata-platform/snoopy-build/README.md

 Helper methods for the individual instances doing the package builds.

-***helpers_coordinator***

-Helper methods for the one instance overseeing the ones doing the package builds.

 ***helpers***

-Helper methods that are common to both the builder and coordinator helper classes.
+Helper methods that are common to both the builders and the instance managing them with Test Kitchen.

 Attributes
 ==========